Bad English: First album

 The band's first album, Bad English, was a big seller.
 It contained three top-40 hit singles: the number one hit "When I See You Smile", the top 10 hit "Price of Love", and "Possession".

 The album's first single, however, was "Forget Me Not".
 It stalled outside the top 40 at number 45, but the single peaked at number 2 on the Mainstream Rock chart.
 The second single, "When I See You Smile", was their biggest hit, peaking at number 1 on the Hot 100.
 The song is also notable for being one of only two songs (the other being "Don't Walk Away") to be entirely written by an outside writer without help from at least one member of the band.
 "Best of What I Got" was released as a promotional single to Rock Radio, where the tune cracked the top 10.

-From March to June 1990, the band toured across the US with Whitesnake in support of the album.
+The Summer of 1989 saw the band as a support act for Bon Jovi on their mammoth Jersey Syndicate world tour.
+March to June 1990 saw the band toured across the US with Whitesnake in support of the album.